Facts About Water Safety

 How big is the problem?

-Drowning is one of the top 5 causes of death for people aged 1-14 years for 48 of 85 countries with data meeting inclusion criteria.
-For example, in Australia drowning is the leading cause of unintentional injury death in children ages 1-3 years.
-In Bangladesh, drowning accounts for 43 percent of deaths in children ages 1-4.
-And in China, drowning is the leading cause of injury related death in children ages 1-14.
+• Drowning is one of the top 5 causes of death for people aged 1-14 years for 48 of 85 countries with data meeting inclusion criteria.
+For example, in Australia drowning is the leading cause of unintentional injury death in children aged 1-3 years.
+In Bangladesh, drowning accounts for 43 percent of all deaths in children aged 1-4 years.
+And in China, drowning is the leading cause of injury death in children aged 1-14 years.

-In 2015, an estimated 360,000 people died from drowning, making drowning a major public health problem worldwide.
-In 2015, injuries accounted for over 9 percent of total mortality.
+• In 2015, an estimated 360,000 people died from drowning, making drowning a major public health problem worldwide.
+Injuries account for over 9 percent of total global mortality.
 Drowning is the 3rd leading cause of unintentional injury-related death, accounting for 7 percent of all injury-related deaths.

-The statistics in the United States are just as alarming.
-From 2005-2014, there were an average of 3,536 fatal unintentional drownings (non boating related) annually in the United States -- about ten deaths per day.
-An additional 332 people died each year from drowning in boating-related incidents.
-About one in five people who die from drowning in the U.S. are children 14 and younger.
+• About one in five people who die from drowning within the United States are children 14 and younger.
 For every child who dies from drowning, another five receive emergency department care for nonfatal submersion injuries.